-The IFT documented only 12 mortalities in the wild U.S. population of Mexican wolves in 2022, which is substantially lower than the two previous years (29 and 25 in 2020 and 2021, respectively).
-The trend in known illegal mortalities as a percent of the known minimum population has been stable (5-10%) for the last 10 years and dropped to 4% in 2021.
-The number of documented mortalities as a percent of minimum total population has also been stable (5-16%) for the last decade.
-Human-caused mortality has been a concern, but is not seriously impacting recovery as the population as it continues to increase on a strong trajectory.
+The IFT documented 12 mortalities in the wild U.S. population of Mexican wolves in 2022.
+The trend in known illegal mortalities as a percent of the known minimum population has been stable (3-10%) for the last 10 years and dropped to 3% in 2022.
+The total number of mortalities has varied annually but consistently has remained below the threshold where population growth has been below the level where demographic growth has been adversely impacted.

-Between April and May 2022, biologists from the AZGFD, NMDGF, USFWS, and Mexican Wolf SSP/SAFE worked together to crossfoster 11 genetically valuable wolf pups from captive facilities across the U.S. into litters of wild wolf packs.
-Cross fostering is a very important conservation tool to increase genetic diversity in the wild Mexican wolf population.
-Cross fostering involves placing genetically valuable pups less than 14 days old from captive adults into wild dens with similarly aged pups to be raised as wild wolves.
-The IFT has documented that cross-fostered pups have about the same survival rate as wildborn pups in their first year of life.
-To date, 83 captive-born pups have been cross fostered into wild dens and 13 have attained breeding age which exceeds genetic diversity goals (benchmark for the end of 2022 is 9 reaching breeding age).
-Of these 13, 7 have bred and produced at least 13 litters of genetically valuable pups in the wild population.
+Between April and May 2023, biologists from the AZGFD, NMDGF, USFWS, and Mexican Wolf S.A.F.E. program worked together to foster 16 genetically valuable wolf pups from captive facilities across the U.S. into litters of wild wolf packs.
+Fostering is a very important conservation tool to manage genetic diversity in the wild Mexican wolf population.
+Fostering involves placing genetically valuable pups less than 14 days old from captive adults into wild dens with similarly aged pups to be raised as wild wolves.
+The IFT has documented that fostered pups have about the same survival rate as wild-born pups in their first year of life.
+To date, 99 captive-born pups have been fostered into wild dens and 15 have attained breeding age which exceeds genetic diversity goals (benchmark for the end of 2022 is 9 reaching breeding age).
+Of these 15, at least 10 have bred and produced at least 20 litters of genetically valuable pups in the wild population.
+Some offspring from those 20+ litters have gone on to breed themselves.
+One of the genetic values of fostering is that the number of captive pups available from the captive population is distributed in a wide geographic area of the MWEPA as fosters have been place in 40 dens in the wild.
+Direct measurements of genetic diversity in the wild population show fostering is improving the genetic health of that population in several metrics being monitored).